ngocnha/node-pool/README.md

 Breaking changes:

 - Removed `borrow` and `returnToPool` functions, these had been deprecated in v2.
-- New resource requests without priority flag now to go back of the queue instead of frint.
-TODO #74
+- New resource requests without priority flag now go to back of the queue instead of front.
 - Min pool size can now be same as max pool size, instead of defaulting to max -1.
 - `destroy` now calls `pool.release` and `pool.dispense` itself instead of requiring the user to call `pool.release` before `destroy`.
 TODO #80 #30